soth02/RepData_PeerAssessment1/PA1_template.md

 This project aims to analyze fitness step data using knitr as a medium to share the process and results.

+(note: this is a resubmission to the course - i previously did not complete peer assessment 2)

 ## Loading and preprocessing the data